aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/cvp-authentication.md

 provide the password with any other methods as described in the [ansible vault documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html#using-encrypted-variables-and-files).

 > NOTE Encrypting individual variables using vault may not be supported - cf notes at the end of ## On-premise CloudVision authentication section
+> NOTE This is not supported in Ansible Tower (AAPv2)

 ## CloudVision as a Service authentication